Iframes and Process Allocation

 Although the browser will maintain separate execution contexts for the iframe and the host, the extension can directly degrade the performance of the host and vice-versa!

-As mentioned previously, browsers will generate a new process for each browser tab, to host the site execution for that origin.
-In cases where there are multiple tabs, each hosting a same origin iframe, the iframes will not be shared (unlike same-origin cross origin iframes!).
+As mentioned previously, browsers will generate a new process for each browser tab, to host the execution for that site.
+In cases where there are multiple tabs, each hosting a same site iframe, the iframes will not be grouped into a shared process.

 Origin Agent Clusters

-A new browser API is available, called, Origin-Agent Clusters to signal to the browser that certain applications would perform better with dedicated resourcing rather than grouped.
+An available browser API called Origin-Agent Clusters can be used to signal to the browser that certain web applications would perform better with dedicated resourcing rather than being grouped by site.

 Exploring for yourself